 We'll always work with you to find resolution in the case of a billing dispute.
 And if we're wrong, we'll fix it.

-Typically, we disconnect an account for non-payment 60 days after the account is past due and the customer hasn't honoured our payment arrangement.
+Typically, we disconnect an account for non-payment 60 days after the account is past due and the customer hasn't honored our payment arrangement.
 If you're having difficulty paying on time, please contact us as soon as possible so we can work with you to find alternate payment schedules.
 We're also happy to direct you toward social agency assistance upon request.

 If you haven't paid your bills